SoftwareAG/c8y-docs/content/change-logs/application-enablement/cumulocity-undefined-microservices-sdk-spring-boot3-announcement.md

   - value: tc-QHwMfWtBk7
     label: cumulocity
 ---
-The Spring Boot version used in the Microservice SDK has been upgraded to 3.3.3.
-This update also necessitated upgrading several third-party libraries and frameworks.
-The mandatory updates include:
+We are pleased to announce an upcoming update to the Spring Boot version used in the Microservice SDK.
+The new version will be Spring Boot 3.3, which will also bring updates to several third-party libraries and frameworks.
+These mandatory changes will include:

 * Minimum required Java version: **17** (currently Java 8)